• Skip to primary navigation

 Instructions

-• To a mixing a stand mixer bowl add the flour, sugar, salt, and yeast.
+• Make the dough: To a mixing a stand mixer bowl add the flour, sugar, salt, and yeast.
 Whisk with a balloon whisk and set aside.
 To a microwaveable bowl add the milk, unsalted butter, vegetable oil and vanilla extract then microwave for 50 secs or until the milk is warm and butter has melted.
 If you have a thermometer then you can test the temperature which should be around 43oC.

 • Pour the wet ingredients into the mixing bowl with the dry ingredients and using a dough hook mix the ingredients.
 While the ingredients are mixing add in the egg and continue to mix until a dough forms.
 The dough will be quite sticky so pour the dough onto a floured surface using a large spoon.
 Sprinkle some flour onto the dough and begin to knead for around 4 minutes or until the dough is smooth and slightly springy.